 Based on my research, some people drain the carrots and squash before they put it in the veggie ball batter.
 It would be a lot more nutritious to retain the natural liquid from these vegetables rather than throwing them away during draining.
 With this method, you will also need to add lesser water since there are already liquid from the vegetables in achieving the desired consistency.
 The desired consistency must not be to flowy and not too thick.
 If you are not confident, you can try frying some of the batter.
 Use two teaspoons in forming the batter into balls.
 If you have a mini scooper, that will make the work easier.
 When frying, the batter must form a ball and not spread.
 That is how you know that you are on the right track.
 After you achieve the right consistency, start frying the veggie balls.
 I recommend to deep-fry the balls.
 But if there are less cooking oil available, the oil must reach at least a half of the ball.
 You can fry the balls in batches but make sure that they are not crowded in the pan.
 Continue frying until the veggie balls are golden brown.
 Do not make too much large veggie balls.
 The outside may be golden brown but the insides are not cooked.
 When cooked, place the balls in a strainer or in a tissue paper to drain the excess oil.

-Since the veggie balls are often sold side by side with the other streetfoods like fishballs, a classic fishball sauce is the perfect partner for our veggie balls.
+Since the veggie balls are often sold side by side with the other streetfoods like fishballs, a classic fishball sauce is the perfect partner.
 To cook the fishball sauce, simply add all the ingredients into a sauce pan.
 Mix it well especially that the flour and cornstarch must be totally dissolved.
 If not, it would create small floating balls of boiled flour which is not good for a fishball sauce.
 Heat the mixture and continuously stir until it thickens.
 The sauce will fully thicken as it cools down.
 Serve your veggie balls in a plate and drench this flavorful sauce.